leahcimto/leahcimto/README.md

 </p>

 ### Hi there 👋
 - 🔭 I’m currently working on my website because it's kinda empty, and updating the forum helpers website.
+On Scratch, I am a SDS helper meaning I help add projects to the current SDS (blending in)
 - 🌱 I’m currently learning HTML and CSS, and a small bit of JS
 - 💬 Ask me about anything!
 - 📫 How to reach me: make an discussion on [leahcimto/leahcimto](https://github.com/leahcimto/leahcimto/discussions).
 Ask [here](https://github.com/leahcimto/leahcimto/discussions?discussions_q=category%3ARequests) to request discord info.
 (You will only be told if you are trusted)